FelixDai/TAHI-Project/README.md

 IPv6 Conformance and Interoperability Testing Program

-As TAHI Project will conclude at Dec 31, 2012.
+As TAHI Project was concluded at Dec 31, 2012.
 I just add a repo to save it incase we cannot download the test suit forever.

 ANNOUNCEMENT
 ======

-TAHI Project Will Conclude at December 31, 2012.
+TAHI Project Was Concluded at December 31, 2012.

 Today, we have a number of highly interoperable IPv6 ready devices.
 We can see the list on IPv6 Ready Logo Web site.